-Like any unfamiliar experience, attending a Nar-Anon meeting may feel intimidating in the beginning, but once you know what to expect and break out of your comfort zone, you can begin your own parallel process of recovery.
-Here are four benefits of participating in a Nar-Anon meeting:
+Like any new experience, attending a support meeting may feel intimidating in the beginning, but once you know what to expect and break out of your comfort zone, you can begin your own parallel process of recovery.
+Here are five benefits of participating in a Nar-Anon or Al-Anon meeting:

 1. You gain greater insight into your loved one’s addiction

-It can be easy to internalize societal prejudices against people suffering from addiction, making it all the more difficult to accept when someone close to you develops a substance use disorder.
+It can be easy to internalize societal prejudices against people suffering from addiction, making it even more difficult to accept when someone close to you develops a substance use disorder.
 You may worry that your loved one will encounter stigma.
 If you have never experienced addiction first-hand, it is especially likely that you will also feel confused, disappointed, or agitated by your loved one’s destructive habits.
-By attending a Nar-Anon meeting, you are able to confront all of these difficult feelings in a safe space without fear of judgment.
+By attending a Nar-Anon or Al-Anon meeting, you can express all these difficult feelings in a safe space without fear of judgment.
 Listening to the stories of other attendees who have been affected by another’s drug use will enhance your understanding of addiction, allowing you to empathize more deeply with your loved one.

 2. You develop a stronger support system

-Nar-Anon unites people of different backgrounds with a common goal: recovery from another person’s addiction.
+Nar-Anon and Al-Anon unite people of different backgrounds with a common goal: recovery from another person’s addiction.
 Members are encouraged – but never required – to share their experiences during meetings and ask questions afterward.
-Nar-Anon meetings provide an outlet for bonding with others who are going through similar challenges, fostering a sense of community and belonging for those who may feel that they have nowhere else to turn.
+These group meetings provide an outlet for bonding with others who are going through similar challenges, fostering a sense of community, and belonging for those who may feel that they have nowhere else to turn.

 When a loved one struggles with addiction, family members and friends sometimes feel that they should have or could have done more to help them, resulting in feelings of incompetence, frustration, and despair.
-Nar-Anon reminds members that they are not at fault for the actions of others.
+Nar-Anon and Al-Anon remind members that they are not at fault for the actions of others.
 If you attend a meeting, you may be asked to repeat the three C’s of addiction: “I didn’t cause it, I can’t cure it, and I can’t control it.”
 By adopting this mantra, along with the tenets of the 12 Steps, you can shape a more positive outlook during this difficult time.
-Once you are able to accept that you are not responsible for your loved one’s addiction, you can invest more energy into your own recovery.
+Once you can accept that you are not responsible for your loved one’s addiction, you can invest more energy into your own recovery.